A thoughtful full-stack reimplementation of gaming in 80's and 90's.

 PS: You can chat with me on Twitter as @KesieV.
 Bye!

-PPS: I'm love meta so much that, 2 years later after starting this project, I've decided to turn a previous statement in this editorial into a lie.
+PPS: I love meta so much that, 2 years later after starting this project, I've decided to turn a previous statement in this editorial into a lie.
 Wright! now supports HTML5 canvas too and can be played on mobile devices and touchscreens.
-Obviously, if you want to use it.
+Obviously, if you want to use them.